danipafi/BiciMAD-Project/README.md

 # BiciMAD-Project
-A Python App that allow users to find the nearest BiciMAD station to all the Municipal Accessible Facilities in Madrid.
+This is a Python App that allow users to find the nearest BiciMAD station from all the Municipal Accessible Facilities in Madrid.

 When executing the app using argparse, the user has 3 options.
 They can: